SpellholdStudios/Ninde_NPC/README.md

 - Traified lk#nicut.baf.
 - Updated deprecated modding tools links.
 - Re-formated, updated and renamed readme file to *ninde-readme-english.html* and moved it into new readme folder.
-- Removed useless files and folders (backup and bgee).
+- Removed useless files and folders (backup, executables and bgee).
 - Reorganized mod architecture tree: created folders to sort files according to their types.
+- Updated OggDec to v1.9.7 and sox to v14.4.1.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Updated WeiDU installer to v246.
 - Uploaded mod to official Spellhold Studios GitHub mirror account.

-TODO - Updated OggDec to v1.9.7 and sox to v14.4.1.

 ##

 #### Version 2.2 (15 November 2013)